Last Updated on 4 September 2023 by Brittany

 Digital nomads can stay in Croatia with this visa from six months to a year, without the option to renew.
 Once the visa ends, you must leave the country for 90 days.
 After this period, you may reapply for a new digital nomad visa.

-It’s important to note that Croatia is not yet part of the Schengen Area.
-Therefore, you will not have free travel access to the 26 countries in the agreement with your visa as you would if you applied for Estonia, Portugal, or Malta digital nomad visa.
+It’s important to note that Croatia has joined the Schengen Area as of January 1, 2023.
+So, you will have visa-free travel access to the 26 countries in the agreement with your visa, as you would if you applied for Estonia, Portugal, or Malta digital nomad visa.

 By the end of this article, you’ll know exactly what you need and how to apply for the Croatia digital nomad visa.